Honestly now, did you always dream that you’d be renting an apartment forever?

 There is nothing quite like the feeling of owning your own home.
 It’s yours, to live in as you want and style as you please.

 You should be proud of the hard work and money you put into your dream home.
 But it doesn’t come without a lot of questions and stress.
-Your financial situation is yours alone, and at Fellowship Home Loans, we look at all the factors of your situation to find the best situation for you.
+Your financial situation is yours alone, and at Fellowship Home Loans, we look at all the factors of your situation to find the ideal situation for you.

 Whether you’re a first time buyer, or your family is growing into a bigger home, Fellowship Home Loans can help your move into the house that will become your home.
 So, let’s talk about how to apply for a mortgage and what the process looks like.